otopro

 How to Maintain a Ceramic Coating: The Complete Guide

-After a professional ceramic coating is applied, it needs time to fully cure.
-Most professional coatings require a minimum 2–4 weeks of curing time before the coating reaches full hardness and chemical resistance.
+Once a professional ceramic coating is applied, it requires time to fully cross-link and cure.
+Most professional coatings require at least 2 to 4 weeks before reaching full chemical resistance and maximum hardness.

-The Right Way to Wash a Coated Car
+The Proper Way to Wash a Coated Car

 Key Takeaways